grafana/loki/docs/sources/shared/configuration.md

       # Configuration for a Consul client.
 Only applies if the selected kvstore
       # is consul.
+      # The CLI flags prefix for this block configuration is: consul
       [consul: <consul>]

       # Configuration for an ETCD v3 client.
 Only applies if the selected
       # kvstore is etcd.
+      # The CLI flags prefix for this block configuration is: etcd
       [etcd: <etcd>]

       multi: